NUCLEAR-BOMB/parallel-ytdl/README.md

 # parallel-ytdl

-Utility for parallel video/audio download
+Utility for parallel video/audio download.
+Allows to cache downloaded videos so that it is not downloaded several times

 ## Options